-Nevada’s Digital Operating Agreement system is another hidden gem of starting your LLC there.
+Nevada’s digital operating agreement system is another hidden gem of starting your LLC there.
 The Nevada Secretary of State has become part of cutting-edge legislation that aims to completely take business formation into the digital realm, with all itinerant protections and governance.

-There is a wide variety of business taxes that your Nevada LLC will need to pay.
+There is a wide variety of business taxes that your LLC will need to pay.
 One of the great selling points of forming an LLC in Nevada is the favorable tax structure offered by the state.

 Will your LLC be selling goods to customers in Nevada?
 If so, sales tax will be due.
 You can register online with the Nevada DOT or download the paper form to mail.
 Once you have successfully registered, each business location owned where your LLC’s goods are sold will receive a sales tax permit.
 The DOT will exact a “combined sales and use tax” periodically throughout the calendar year, and this tax can be paid online through the DOT system.

 One other type of Nevada LLC tax to consider is the commerce tax.
 This is a tax placed on the privilege of doing business within the state of Nevada and applies to any LLC whose gross annual taxable revenue exceeds a certain amount.
 If your LLC owes a commerce tax, it will be paid directly to the Nevada DOT.

 Most filings are available via Nevada’s online business portal, SilverFlume, and will be processed the same day they are filed for no additional charge.
 You do have the option to pay more for expedited processing.

 The amount you spend on LLC formation in Nevada depends on your specific circumstances.
 For basic formation, you can expect to spend from $436 to $200, depending on whether you need expedited filing services or want to register your LLC name ahead of time.
 Nevada’s website has a complete forms and fees schedule to give you a full rundown of what filing each form costs.